IHC New Zealand is a membership organisation. Its direction is set by the IHC Board of Governance.

 At IHC we are privileged to have a Board combining those with a professional background with those with a lived experience of intellectual disability as family members.
 All our Board Members are champions of the IHC Mission.

-We have six Board Members including our Chief Executive who is a non-voting member.
+We have eight Board Members including our Chief Executive who is a non-voting member.

 Tony Shaw, Barbara Rocco and Suzanne Win are also members of the IDEA Services Board.
 The IDEA Services Board meets before each IHC Board meeting and is chaired by Suzanne Win.